mostlycached/schema/docs/index.md

 title: Hyperframes
 ---

-# Hyperframes

-**Hyperframes** is a research project exploring the intersection of sociological worlds, attention architectures, and narrative variation through computational and literary methods.
+A research project exploring the intersection of sociological worlds, attention architectures, and narrative variation through computational and literary methods.

 ## Current Focus Areas